 The Alzinova Story

-Alzinova AB is a biopharma company dedicated to developing both active and passive immunotherapies to treat Alzheimer’s disease.
+Alzinova AB is a clinical-stage biopharma company dedicated to developing both active and passive immunotherapies to treat Alzheimer’s disease.

 The company was founded by scientists at the University of Gothenburg, Sweden, in 2011 after the invention of a unique technology platform, AβCC.
 The AβCC technology specifically stabilises disease-driving oligomers of the peptide amyloid-β (Aβ), thus enabling the development of disease-modifying therapeutics.